 Emphasizing on Employee Rounding Objectives

 Employees tend to feel part of the company and more inclusive when you engage in relationship-building conversations with them.
-In all levels of an organization, building communication is about building relationships.
+In all levels of an organization, communication is about building relationships.
 Your employees should feel that you and the company cares about them.

 Another important thing is to always keep your questions positive.
 This means that you should always focus on what’s working right.
 In addition, avoid emphasizing on what’s wrong and/or not working.